-Longer, more complicated words can be found in all sorts of content online, from whitepapers and thought leadership pieces to sales pages and emails – words like leverage, utilise, component and additional.
+You'll find longer, more complicated words in all sorts of content online, from whitepapers and thought leadership pieces to sales pages and emails – words like leverage, utilise, component and additional.

-The problem with these words is that they’re no good to anyone – not you, your business, your readers or your customers.
+The problem with these words is that they’re not muchgood to anyone – not you, your business, your readers or your customers.
 So, get rid and start using shorter words instead.
 Here’s why.

 Shorter words are easy to read and understand